digitalwavex/CFGManagerLib/README.md

 The library is written in C++ and use the format [key]:[value] to manage configuration files.
 Library has the following functionality and nothing extra:

  - Reading and writing files
- - Adding, deleting, renaming keys
+ - Adding, deleting, renaming keys etc